hauke96/simple-task-manager/doc/operation/stm.md

 The `<lang-code>` must be replaced by the language code used for the changelog-files as well (so e.g. `de` for German or `en-US` for english).

+# 4 Reverse proxy

+Currently the client and backend containers are running but not accessible through port 80/443 of your machine.
+You have to create a reverse proxy (e.g. a simple nginx container) that handles HTTPS and directs traffic to your containers.

+Example configuration:

+TODO

-# 4 Automatic backups
+# 5 Automatic backups

 This step is optional but recommended and described in the [automatic-backups.md](automatic-backups.md) file.

-# 5 Deployment
+# 6 Deployment

 _This section only describes the docker hub based deployment!_